fido-device-onboard/client-sdk-fidoiot/docs/secure_element.md

 # For Secure Element based implementation

 The Secure Element(SE) is a trusted platform module which helps in secure authentication using ECDSA.
-This Secure Element in SDO is used to ensure that the Elliptical Curve keys and AES keys are kept in a secure non volatile memory.
+This Secure Element in FDO is used to ensure that the Elliptical Curve keys and AES keys are kept in a secure non volatile memory.
 This ensures secure access for any ECDSA or AES GCM related operations.
 Any operations that involve the ECDSA or AES key will have to be passed as a